 - a first offense of prostitution results in mandatory jail time of 15 consecutive days,

-Further, if a person has three prior convictions of prostitution, then the fourth offense or any subsequent one is a Class 5 felony.
+Further, if a person has three prior convictions of prostitution, the fourth offense or any subsequent one is a Class 5 felony.
 A fourth conviction also means that the convict is not eligible for any years of probation until he/she has served 180 straight days in jail.

 A Class 5 felony is punishable by custody in state prison for up to four years.